 What are the requirements?

-The OHIO Guarantee is for new, degree-seeking undergraduate students admitted and enrolled beginning the fall semester of 2015 or spring semester 2016.
+The OHIO Guarantee is for new, degree-seeking undergraduate students admitted and enrolled beginning the fall semester of 2015 or later.

 Why does it expire in four years?